PdxCodeGuild/career-guide/linkedin/linkedin.md

 - [Back to Main Page](https://github.com/PdxCodeGuild/career-guide)

 LinkedIn is the the go-to social media platform for connecting with and building your professional network.
+Make sure your profile is 100% complete before linking your profile on your resume or in email signatures.

 ## Vanity URL